Learning & Guidance | Skyla Credit Union

 via The Skimm

-• No Results: Some people stop budgeting because they don’t see significant results.
+• You're Not Seeing Results Yet: Some people stop budgeting because they don’t see significant results.
 Make sure you re-evaluate your expenses and make changes or update your budget as needed.
 This will help in seeing results in your journey.
 Also, it’s important to trust the process.
 The longer you stick with it, the quicker results will come.

-• Become Too Busy: Don't forget to take the time to budget.
+• You Get Too Busy: Don't forget to take the time to budget.
 Your schedule can instantly become booked and you lose track of where you are in your finances.
 You can avoid this pitfall by setting up custom alerts or automatic transfers

-• Forgetting about Emergency Expenses: We know that emergencies can happen.
+• You Forget About Emergencies: We know that emergencies can happen.
 They are unpredictable and are a pain to deal with when you’re not effectively prepared.
 Learn about the 7 Steps to Building an Emergency Fund or - if you're already in a bind - What to Do If You Don't Have Savings in an Emergency.

 best budgeting tools: